On this page

-- Not have exceeded their non-concessional contribution cap ($100,000 in 2020/21) in the financial year you make the contribution into their account
+- Not have exceeded their annual non-concessional contributions cap ($110,000 in 2023–24) in the financial year you make the contribution into their account

-- Have a Total Super Balance (TSB) of less than $1.6 million on 30 June in the financial year before the contribution was made
+- Have a Total Super Balance (TSB) of less than $1.9 million on 30 June in the financial year before the contribution is made

 What is the spouse contribution tax offset?

-If you decide to make a contribution into your spouse’s super account, you may be eligible to receive a tax offset of up to $540 on your annual tax bill.
+If you decide to contribute to your spouse’s super account, you may be eligible to receive a tax offset of up to $540 on your annual tax bill.

 To receive the spouse tax offset, you need to meet all the qualifying criteria:

-- Your spouse’s assessable income, total reportable fringe benefits and reportable employer super contributions must not exceed $40,000 (2020/21)
+- Your spouse’s assessable income*, total reportable fringe benefits and reportable employer super contributions must be under $40,000

 - Your contribution must not be tax deductible to you